ja88a/Chainlink-eth-SecretNetwork/node-aio/README.md

 ## General

+A NestJS app server integrating all 3 modules composing that solution to grab Chainlink oracle contracts' data and have their value (price feed) reported to related SecretNetwork contracts.

 ## Requirements

-- Yarn: to install and run.
+- Yarn: to install packages and run a local app server.
 NPM is an alternative (but was not used directly by default here)
-- Secret Network Web3 Provider: either an online Web3 Provider or a local Secret node

 ## Install